 And now multiply in cross as we did before, that is, 100 times a cosa, which makes 100 cose.
 And now multiply along the other diagonal, that is, 100 times a cosa and five, it makes 100 cose and 500 in number; join with 100 cose, you get 200 cose and 500 in number.
-Now multiply that which is below the strokes, one with the other, it makes a censo^[6] and 5 cose more.
+Now multiply that which is below the strokes, one with the other, it makes a censo^[7] and 5 cose more.
 Now multiply the results, that is, 20 against a censo and 5 cose more, it makes 20 censi and 100 things more, which quantity equals 200 things and 500 in number. ...

 This text, we see, is purely rhetorical - everything is written out in full words.
 On the other hand, the solution proceeds by means of formal operations, in a way we are accustomed to in symbolic algebra; rhetorically expressed polynomials are dealt with as if they were the numbers of normal fraction arithmetic.
-We may say that the lexicon of the text is rhetorical, but its syntax (in part) symbolic.^[7]
+We may say that the lexicon of the text is rhetorical, but its syntax (in part) symbolic.[8]

 Characteristic for this syntax is the phenomenon of embedding: the insertion of something possibly complex in the place of something simpler.
-We know the phenomenon from ordinary language making use of subordinate clauses: I go $\underline{now} \rightarrow I go \underline{when it pleases me}$.
-In contemporary symbolic mathematics indefinitely
+We know the phenomenon from ordinary language making use of subordinate clauses: I go $now \rightarrow I$ go when it pleases me.
+In contemporary symbolic mathematics indefinitely nested embedding is possible - for instance, in continued fractions, or in the

-6 The censo is the square on the cosa.
+7 The censo is the square on the cosa.

-7 (An aside:) And why not?
-As pointed out by André Weil in a famous polemical note [1978: 92] that deserves to be read for much more than its venomous concluding paragraph, "words, too, are symbols".
+8 (An aside:) And why not?
+As pointed out by André Weil in a famous polemical note [1978: 92] that deserves to be read for much more than it venomous concluding paragraph, "words, too, are symbols".
 We, when reducing "3 things and two added equal 17" into "3 things equal 15" probably use our training in letter algebra, that is, use the syntax of symbolism, stepping outside the framework of grammatical language and forgetting for a while to think of that which the words stand for.
 A genuinely rhetorical solution would follow the principles of Euclid's common notions (if only at the intuitive level): "But then, since removing equals from equals gives equals, 3 things alone must equal 17 with 2 removed", etc. Whether an algebraic text becomes truly rhetorical or hiddenly symbolic depends in part on the reader.